DanielKehoe/learn-rails-copilot/10_Introduction.md

 Introduction
 ============

 Welcome.
-This is Book Two in my [Ruby on Rails book series](http://learn-rails.com/learn-ruby-on-rails.html).
-It is written for Rails 5.1.
+This book is *Learn Ruby on Rails with Copilot*.

+It is written for Rails 7.0.
+Check the [list of Rails releases](https://rubyonrails.org/category/releases) to see if the book is up to date.

 In this book, you'll build a working web application so you'll gain hands-on experience.
 Along the way, you'll practice techniques used by